 Shellfish flesh classifications (carried out under the European Communities (Live Bivalve Molluscs) (Health Conditions for Production and Placing on the Market) Regulations, 1996 (S.I.
-No. 147 of 1996), as amended by the European Communities (Live Bivalve Molluscs) (Health Conditions for Production and Placing on the Market) (Amendment) Regulations, 2000 (S.I.
-No. 390 of 2000)) indicate faecal contamination in shellfish flesh.
+No. 147 of 1996)) indicate faecal contamination in shellfish flesh.
 Sampling is carried out by the Sea Fisheries Protection Authority (SFPA) on at least a monthly basis.

-The licensed area is classified as Class B meaning that shellfish may be placed on the market for human consumption only after treatment in a purification centre or after relaying so as to meet the health standards for live bivalve molluscs laid down in the EC Regulation on food safety (Regulation (EC) No 853/2004).
-This indicates faecal contamination in this shellfish area.
+The licensed area within Bantry Bay Inner is classified as Class B meaning that shellfish may be placed on the market for human consumption only after treatment in a purification centre or after relaying so as to meet the health standards for live bivalve molluses laid down in the EC Regulation on food safety (Regulation (EC) No 853/2004).
+However, this is a seasonal classification and it reverts to Classification C from the 2nd of June to the 30th of November, meaning that shellfish may be placed on the market for human consumption only shellfish may be placed on the market for human consumption only after relaying for 2 months or after heat treatment, so as to meet the health standards.
+These classifications indicate faecal contamination in this shellfish area.